top of page

 Pressure tactics are a warning sign.

-No Contract or Unclear Terms
+No Clear Contract or Shifting Terms

 Little Interest in You or Your Lifestyle

-If a breeder does not ask about your household, schedule, experience, or expectations, they are not prioritizing the puppy’s future.
+If a breeder does not ask about your household, experience, schedule, or expectations, they are not prioritizing the puppy’s future.

-Verified Health Testing and Honest Discussion
+Verified Health Testing and Honest Conversations

-Thoughtful Socialization and Early Development
+Thoughtful Early Development

 Temperament-Based Placement